3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 For use directly in the browser, download the appropriate version of `3dti-toolkit.js` (or `3dti-toolkit.debug.js`) from the [Releases page](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases).

-For use as a node module, copy `3dti-toolkit.module.js` (or `3dti-toolkit.module.debug.js`) from [one of the releases](https://github.com/3DTune-In/3DTI_JavaScript_Wrapper/releases) into your project.

 ## Usage